solana-labs/solana/docs/src/validator/best-practices/security.md

 ## DO NOT Store Your Withdrawer Key On Your Validator Machine

-Your withdrawer key gives you full access to the vote account of your validator.
+Your withdrawer key gives the operator full control of the vote account.
 It is highly sensitive information and should not be stored on the validator itself.

-Make sure the authorized withdrawer key is either stored on a hardware wallet or created on a trusted computer (other than your validator computer) and that you store it somewhere safe.
-Many operators choose to store the key in cold storage like a hardware wallet.
+There are a number of options for withdrawer key management.
+Some operators choose to use hardware wallets or paper wallets for the withdrawer keypair.
+Another option is a multisig where each key of the miltisig is a hardware wallet or paper wallet.
+Whichever option you choose, make sure the authorized withdrawer key is stored securely and that it has been generated on a trusted computer (other than your validator computer).

-Again, this should never be stored on your validator at any time.
+To reiterate, the withdrawer keypair should never be stored on your validator at any time.

 ## DO NOT Run The Solana Validator as a Root User